This session will be online on Zoom. to reserve your space and receive the link to join.

 Let me help you resolve stress, increase confidence, and live a life that is meaningful and satisfying to you.

-Specialising in relief from chronic issues and recovery from trauma, I also help with anxiety and panic attacks, confidence, relationship problems, parenting stress, grief and loss, performance issues, public speaking, phobias, personal crisis, life transitions and finding direction including a career change.
+Specialising in recovery from trauma, relief from chronic issues and enhancing self-esteem, I can also help you with issues of anxiety, panic attacks, relationship struggles, parenting stress, performance issues, public speaking, grief and loss, personal crisis, life transitions and finding direction including a career change.